adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 rad-extract-tb2j.py
 *******************

-Script for extracting of template-based model from
+Script for extracting of template-based Hamiltonian from
 |TB2J|_ results.

 .. versionchanged: 0.6 Renamed from ``tb2j-extractor.py``